Vesper-Works/OuterWildsOnline/README.md

 Known bugs during connection process:
 - Pressing connect multiple times will result in failure, in case of this restart the game and press connect once.

-If a bug occurs, either create an issue here for me to see or ping me @Vesper on the Discord.
+Any questions?
+Feel free to ping me on the Outer Wilds Discord - @Vesper

 Thanks for reading and I hope you have fun!